liumapp/docker-compose-demo/README.md

 * go to /Volumes

-* use ls order , and you can find a file named demo-api-a.txt
+* use ls order , and you can find a file named demo-api-a.txt (after the container is dead , this file will still exist)

 ## read and write file from host demo